 - Highly weather-resistant

-For those looking for a stylish performance ski jacket, this Rossignol Fonction Ski Jacket is top of its class.
-Thinsulate synthetic insulation adds minimal bulk and maximum heat.
-The jacket features a Durable-Water-Repellent (DWR) coating to shed off snow and ice-cold rain.
+For those looking for a stylish performance ski jacket, the Whirlibird IV from Columbia is the best in its class.
+Omni-Heat synthetic insulation adds minimal bulk and maximum warmth.
+The shell is fully waterproof and breathes to let loose excess moisture.

 What to Look for in a Ski Jacket